RonLinu/ydownloader/README.md

 Experimental web application to download videos on the user PC.

-This is a work in progress!
+This is a work in progress...

 Goal: this web application uses a WebSocket server that is much lighter, even though
 less powerfull, than packagers like Electron to run a JavaScript application that can:
   - have access to the operating system to execute system utilities
-  - offer a graphical user interface using a standard HTML/CSS web page
+  - have a graphical user interface using HTML/CSS

-NOTE 1: Only the WebSocket server is needed on the user PC to run this web application.
+NOTE 1: only the WebSocket server is needed on the user PC to run this web application.
 The total storage needed on the user PC is (beside Node.js):
   - about 3K for the web server
   - about 170K for the 'ws' websocket library